jhoerr/cloudmesh-manual/docs-source/source/installation/quickstart.rst

 New Commands for Developers
 ---------------------------

-We added the following commnads to make development easier
+We added the following commands to make development easier

 .. list-table:: New commands
    :widths: 25 75